skeeto/passphrase2pgp/README.md

 The `-x` (paranoid) setting quadruples the KDF difficulty.
 This will result in a different key for the same passphrase.

+### Examples

+Generate a private key and send it to GnuPG:

+    $ passphrase2pgp -u "..." | gnupg --import

+Create an armored public key for publishing and sharing:

+    $ passphrase2pgp -u "..." -a -p > Real-Name.asc

+Generate a private key and save it to a file in OpenPGP format for later use below:

+    $ passphrase2pgp -u "..." > secret.pgp

+Created detached signatures (`-S`) for some files:

+    $ passphrase2pgp -S -l secret.pgp document.txt avatar.jpg

+This will create `document.txt.sig` and `avatar.jpg.sig`.
+Then using OpenPGP to verify them:

+    $ gpg --import Real-Name.asc
+    $ gpg --verify document.txt.sig
+    $ gpg --verify avatar.jpg.sig

+Or, in order to avoid entering the passphrase again and waiting on key generation, use the previously saved private key to sign some files without entering your passphrase:

+    $ passphrase2pgp -S -l secret.pgp document.txt avatar.jpg

+Same, but now with ASCII-armored signatures:

+    $ passphrase2pgp -S -l secret.pgp -a document.txt avatar.jpg
+    $ gpg --verify document.txt.asc
+    $ gpg --verify avatar.jpg.asc

+### Interacting with GnuPG

-Once your key is generated, you may want to secure it with a protection passphrase on your GnuPG keychain in order to protect it at rest:
+Once your key is generated, you may want to secure it with a protection passphrase on your GnuPG keyring in order to protect it at rest:

     $ gpg --edit-key "Real Name"
     gpg> passwd

-Trust is stored external to the keys, so imported keys are always initially untrusted.
+Trust is stored external to keys, so imported keys are always initially untrusted.
 You will likely want to mark your newly-imported primary key as trusted.

     $ gpg --edit-key "Real Name"
     gpg> trust

-The "sign" mode (`-S`) creates detached signatures on standard output from standard input:

-    $ passphrase2pgp -S -u "Real Name <name@example.com>" <data >data.sig
-    passphrase:
-    passphrase (repeat):

-To perform multiple operations in a row without regenerating the key for each operation, use the load (`-l`) option to load a previously generated key:

-    $ passphrase2pgp -u "Real Name <name@example.com>" >secret.pgp
-    passphrase:
-    passphrase (repeat):
-    $ passphrase2pgp -l secret.pgp -a -p >Real-Name.asc
-    $ passphrase2pgp -S -l secret.pgp <data >data.sig

-Where `Real-Name.asc`, `data`, and `data.sig` are distributed to others.
-Consuming these in GnuPG:

-    $ gpg --import Real-Name.asc
-    $ gpg --verify data.sig
+Or use the `--trusted-key` option in `gpg.conf`.

 ## Philosophy